 In my research for this article I came across a very unique piece of lighting equipment.

-I've seen large ring lights before, often used in the fashion photography industry, but not a lighting accessory quite like this one.
+I've seen large ring lights before, often used in the fashion photography industry, but not a lighting accessory quite like this one that can be used to add fill light to your close-up subject.

 The only issue to be wary of is to use caution that you don't shake the camera at all during a long exposure while the reflector is in contact with the lens.